Landing Fees; tax credit

-Provides a tax credit for landing fees for airlines that have Honolulu-based fleets.
+Provides a tax credit for landing fees for principal operators of commercial airlines in Hawaii.
+(HB897 HD1)

 TWENTY-SECOND LEGISLATURE, 2003

 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF HAWAII:

 SECTION 1.
 Because of the high costs of maintaining operations in Hawaii, many commercial airlines have been forced to close fleets in Hawaii as a quick money-saving alternative.

 The legislature recognizes that airline crews based in Hawaii have provided economic opportunities to our local businesses.
 The legislature believes that providing a tax credit to commercial airlines will encourage fleets to stay in Hawaii and encourage other airlines to start-up fleets.
 The legislature further believes that this in turn will bolster the state's economy.

 The purpose of this Act is to assist commercial airlines by providing a tax credit on landing fees.

 SECTION 2.
 Chapter 235, Hawaii Revised Statutes, is amended by adding a new section to be appropriately designated and to read as follows:

 "§235- Airport landing fees tax credit. (a) Each principal operator of a commercial airline that has a fleet in Hawaii who files an individual or corporate net income tax return for a taxable year may claim an income tax credit under this section against the Hawaii state individual or corporate net income tax.

 (b) The tax credit shall be per cent of the landing fees imposed under section 261-7.5 and paid by the principal operator during the taxable year.